Financial-Times/ft-origami/docs/component-spec/modules.md

 * where they contain JavaScript files, conform to the syntax and language standards for [use of JavaScript in Origami components](../syntax/javascript)
 * where they are openly hosted on GitHub and have CI, use [Travis](https://travis-ci.org) to do the CI
 * consider touch, keyboard and mouse interaction where applicable
+* list, in documentation, the minimum versions of each browser family in which the component has been tested using the primary experience and the core experience (see [browser support](#browser-support) below)

 ### Modules *should*: